Thank you for your interest in the ASUC Student Advocate’s Office!

 SAO caseworkers work with students on an individual, case-by-case basis, providing advice, support, and representation and helping students navigate the various administrative processes.
 Caseworkers also participate in our extensive policy initiatives to improve University systems and practices for the benefit of students.

-After selection, caseworkers are assigned to one of four divisions: Financial Aid & Residency, Academic, Conduct, or Grievance.
-Caseworkers are then provided with training and casework practice with senior staff members.
+After selection, caseworkers are assigned to one of four divisions: Financial Aid, Academic, Conduct, or Grievance.
+Caseworkers are provided with training and shadow cases with senior staff members.
 As soon as they feel comfortable, new caseworkers may begin to handle cases on their own.

 SAO caseworkers gain invaluable experience applying their communication and critical analysis skills to real student cases, while helping students to resolve their conflicts with the University.
 In particular, caseworkers are able to develop strong relationships with various members of the University’s administration, while working in an office with some of the most interesting and talented students on campus.

 Applicants should possess strong analytical skills, a high level of motivation, and excellent communication skills.
 Our most important concern is that applicants will be committed to the work that we do.
 We encourage all majors and ages to apply.
 Please note that we are an undergraduate office, and do not have the capacity to take on graduate students at this time.
-However, if you are a graduate student, please fill out this interest form, and we can pass your contact information along to the Graduate Student Association to indicate that you are interested in a similar role at the graduate student level.
+However, if you are a graduate student, please email firstname.lastname@example.org and we can pass your contact information along to the Graduate Student Assembly to indicate that you are interested in a similar role at the graduate student level.

 Each caseworker is required to fulfill 4 office hours per week.
 Because casework sometimes involves work outside of the office, working in the SAO generally requires about 7-9 hours per week.
 Caseworkers are also required to be involved in at least one policy project of their choosing per semester.
 Additionally, all members of the SAO must participate in occasional events to publicize the office’s services.